How to invest in funds

 Ignorance of passive approaches

-Funds that follow passive approaches will never feature in the top quartile of equity funds.
-That’s because they intentionally track entire sectors or indices representing an entire market.
+Funds that follow passive approaches across a combination of sectors will rarely feature in the top quartile of equity funds.
+That’s because they intentionally track indices that represent diverse markets consistent of winners and losers.
 Passive funds aim to return a return as close to the arithmetical average return of the entire market.

 By keeping their operations simple, passive funds can charge much lower fees to investors, which over the long run should produce superior returns to a higher-risk fund that flip-flops between over and underperformance, while charging investors a premium regardless.